Navy Band Northwest: Mission

 The mission of Navy Band Northwest is to provide musical support for official Navy functions and recruiting efforts.
 The 35 professional musicians in that band can be called upon to perform in various units and formations: Ceremonial/Parade Band, Big Band, Contemporary Entertainment Ensemble, Brass Quintet, and Jazz Combo.
 From time to time, specialized ensembles such as a Brass or wind ensemble are formed to fulfill a specific performance requirement.
 In addition to their musical duties, band members carry out all administrative and support functions within the band.
-One of then more consisting performances it gives is an annual international band concert with the Naden Band of Maritime Forces Pacific, the Band of the 15th Field Regiment (RCA) and the I Corps Band at the Bremerton Performing Arts Center.
+One of the more consistent performances it gives is an annual international band concert with the Naden Band of Maritime Forces Pacific, the Band of the 15th Field Regiment (RCA) and the I Corps Band at the Bremerton Performing Arts Center.

 Five Star Brass

-It is composed of two Trumpets, French Horn, Trombone and Tuba.
+This ensemble is composed of two Trumpets, French Horn, Trombone and Tuba.
 Its repertoire includes styles such as classical, dixieland, jazz and contemporary.
 It is regularly featured at Concerts throughout the Puget Sound in local Navy and civilian communities.